cchaz003/LEVO-II-Hacks/README.md

 ![LEVO II main PCB](https://github.com/cchaz003/LEVO-II-Hacks/blob/main/images/mainPCB.png)

-You can see images of some of the internal components found here: https://fccid.io/2AQQX857722/Internal-Photos/Internal-photos-4055926
+You can see more images of some of the internal components found here: https://fccid.io/2AQQX857722/Internal-Photos/Internal-photos-4055926

-As an aside: fccid.io is a great place to learn about electronics before you open them up!
+*As an aside: fccid.io is a great place to learn about electronics before you open them up!
 All electronics that get FCC certification must be tested and documented and fccid stores most (all?) electronics with an FCC number.
-A great place to start learning about a piece of hardware is to google something like "Levo II fccid" or even lookup the fcc code on the label of the product.
+A great place to start learning about a piece of hardware is to google something like "Levo II fccid" or even lookup the fcc code on the label of the product.*

 # Communications between the main CPU and WiFi Chipset